Hondo Hondo is set in the foothills...

 Power supply: Solar Power

-Power supply notes: There is power in all of the tents so guests are able to charge their batteries.
+Power supply notes: There are power sockets in all the tents, so guests are able to charge their batteries.

 Communications: There is intermittent mobile reception but no Wifi.